bzdiop/bzdiop.github.io/_pages/about.md

 I am a PhD candidate at the [Department of Economics of the University of Oxford](https://www.economics.ox.ac.uk/#/).

 My research is in applied microeconomics, with a focus on health and migrations.
 I am interested in understanding the factors --- frictions and preferences -- that influence individuals decisions to relocate within a country.

+I am also a teaching assistant for the graduate course in Quantitative Methods (MSc.
+Economics for Development).

 Prior to starting my PhD, I was a staff researcher at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/labs/crime), and previously at [gui2de](https://gui2de.georgetown.edu/#).